 \subsubsection{Router Pretraining}

 After having the skill annotation data, inspired by recent work~\cite{jiang2024moe} we pretrain the routers in different hierarchical layers.
-To further enhance the efficiency, we take the mean token of all tokens from previous layer $T_{Mean}$.
-Taking $T_{Mean}$ as input, the training loss funciton can be expressed as Eq.~\eqref{1}.
+To further enhance the efficiency, we take the mean token of all tokens from the previous layer $T_{Mean}$.
+Taking $T_{Mean}$ as input, the training loss function can be expressed as Eq.~\eqref{1}.